What the RIGHT Coach Can Do For You – Part 3

 Tackling A Specific Business Issue

-In my previous articles, I addressed how a coach can provide a valuable assessment and expedite personal development.
-Now, I’d like to share a few real-life clients I’ve worked on recently to target a specific issue or growth goal.
+In my previous articles, I addressed how an executive coach/advisor can provide a valuable assessment and expedite personal development.
+Now, I’d like to share a few scenarios I’ve worked on recently to target a specific business issue.

 1. Stand up a new function or center of excellence

-This can be a daunting task, frequently without dedicated resources (at least at the beginning), but a good coach who has been there before can help you identify goals and objectives, figure out what is realistic, help you build and socialize a plan for the new organization and stand it up for success.
-These tend to be longer-term projects, and I have recently advised clients on setting up centers of excellence in change management, revenue growth management, and new product incubation.
-The revenue growth management center of excellence was just credited with $90MM in value in their second year.
-This is 50% more than projected because the client worked very hard to target real opportunities that would move the needle fast.
+This can daunting, but a coach who has been there before can help identify goals and objectives, determine what is realistic, help you build and socialize a plan and stand it up for success.
+These tend to be longer-term projects, and I have recently advised clients on setting up centers of excellence in change management, revenue growth management (RGM), and new product incubation.
+The RGM center of excellence added $90MM in value in their second year.
+This was 50% more than projected because the client worked very hard to target opportunities that would move the needle fast.

 2. Figure out how to tackle or accelerate results on a large project

 Many of the projects senior leaders are asked to tackle are large, hairy, complex projects with lots of moving parts.
-A coach can serve as an objective third party to help prioritize and set things up for success.
-An experienced advisor-type coach should be able to help leaders see around corners, anticipate and avoid potential pitfalls and set clear expectations involving the right stakeholders.
-Frequently, given my experience, these involve organizational restructuring, strategic planning, or merger integration.
-In the last two years, I have coached one business unit’s President through a major restructuring that required a significant mindset shift for the entire organization as they adapted to a new way of doing things.
-I’ve also worked with another President to successfully implement a downsizing he really didn’t agree with, and yet another President to integrate the leadership team of several merging banks as they become one company.
+A coach/advisor can serve as an objective third party to help prioritize and set things up for success.
+They can help leaders anticipate and avoid potential pitfalls and set expectations with critical stakeholders.
+In my experience, these often involve organizational restructuring, strategic planning, or merger integration.
+I recently coached one business unit President through a major restructuring that required a significant organizational mindset shift.
+Another successfully implemented a downsizing she really didn’t agree with, and yet another President integrated the leadership team of several merging banks to form one company.

 3. Strategize on how to have difficult conversations